kuma35/thinking-forth-jp/sphinx/chapter3.rst

 relevant to the problem.

 .. figure:: fig3-5.png
+   :name: fig3-5
-   :alt: Another structure for ``Process a Keystroke.''
+   :alt: Another structure for "Process a Keystroke."

-   Another structure for ``Process a Keystroke.''
+   Another structure for "Process a Keystroke."

 ..

 Having decided on the first structure, we’ve finally arrived at the most important modules—the ones that do the work of overwriting, inserting, and deleting.
-Take another look at our expansion of “Process a Character” in .
+Take another look at our expansion of “Process a Character” in  :numref:`fig3-4` .
 Let’s consider just one of the seven possible execution paths, the one that happens if a printable character is pressed.

-In (a) we see the original structural path for a printable character.
+In  :numref:`fig3-6` (a) we see the original structural path for a printable character.

-Once we figure out the algorithms for overwriting and inserting characters, we might refine it as shown in (b).
+Once we figure out the algorithms for overwriting and inserting characters, we might refine it as shown in  :numref:`fig3-6` (b).
 But look at that embarrassing redundancy of code (circled portions).
-Most competent structured programmers would recognize that this redundancy is unnecessary, and change the structure as shown in (c).
+Most competent structured programmers would recognize that this redundancy is unnecessary, and change the structure as shown in :numref:`fig3-6` (c).
 Not too bad so far, right?

 Change in Plan
 --------------